-If you are suffering from poor growth, join the throng of wealth-investment advisors who have the same dilemma.
+If you are suffering from poor growth, join the throng of wealth-investment advisors who have had the same dilemma.
 You can learn lessons from them.
-They know it’s time to get solutions.

 The answers are probably available, if advisors query the attitudes of their clients.
 Hint: It’s all about branding to build trust as a financial partner.

-Registered investment advisor (RIA) firms might want more clients, but 95 percent are lacking in marketing and business development.
+Registered investment advisor (RIA) firms might want more clients, but 95 percent have been lacking in marketing and business development.

-Worse, 70 percent don’t even have a strategic plan to grow.
+Worse, 70 percent didn’t even have a strategic plan to grow.